 But it didn’t work out that way, despite interest from the Dodgers.
 Manley’s desire for compensation from Rickey’s club may have played a role.
 But Irvin also had spent three years away from baseball (1943-45), serving with the Army in Europe during World War II, a difficult experience that he later said “affected me both mentally and physically.”
 When Irvin returned from the war, he wasn’t ready.
 It wasn’t until July 8, 1949, that he made his Major League debut with the Giants, about four months after his 30th birthday.

 • Statistics from the Negro Leagues are incomplete, and verified data is limited.
-But there is no doubt that Irvin was a standout with the Eagles, winning a batting title at age 22 in 1941, when the available numbers show him hitting .400 in 130 at-bats.
+But there is no doubt that Irvin was a standout with the Eagles, winning a batting title at age 22 in 1941, when the available numbers show him hitting .395 in 174 plate appearances.
 The next year, he took his talents to the Mexican League, where he nearly won a Triple Crown, before the military came calling.

 “I could do the five things pretty well before the war,” Irvin said in an oral history conducted on behalf of the Hall of Fame in 1988.
 “It was run, hit, field, throw and hit for power.
 There wasn’t too many people who could beat me playing.”